Top Five Reasons to Retain a Good Attorney

 Divorce, lawyers, legal fees—they go together, right?
 In the age of the Internet, state-specific legal information is available and courts often make online forms available for those who choose to self-represent.
 But is it a good idea?

-In over 20 years of practice, I can say the quick answer is almost certainly not.
+In 25 years of practice, I can say the quick answer is almost certainly not.
 Even couples who work through divorce issues amicably need an attorney to prepare or at least review their agreements for appropriate form, legality, and advisability.
 While divorce seems straightforward, crucial decisions impact your life far into the future.

 The top five reasons you need a good attorney during divorce include: